louisna/draft-navarre-quic-flexicast/draft-navarre-quic-multicast.md

 utilization of IP Multicast.
 As QUIC runs above UDP, it could easily use IP multicast to deliver information along multicast trees.
 Multicast extensions to QUIC have already been proposed {{MULTICAST-QUIC}}
-{{I-D.pardue-quic-http-mcast}}.
+{{I-D.pardue-quic-http-mcast}} and {{MULTICAST-QUIC}}.

 This document proposes to start from Multipath QUIC {{MULTIPATH-QUIC}}.
 Thanks to this recent QUIC extension, a QUIC connection can use several paths simultaneously to exchange information between two hosts.
-This document proposes a simple extensions to Multipath QUIC that enables the utilization of an IP Multicast tree as one additional path.
+This document proposes a simple extension to Multipath QUIC that enables to share an additional path between multiple receivers.
+The destination address of this path can be a multicast IP address and rely on a multicast forwarding mechanism (e.g., IP Multicast) to transmit the packets.

 # Conventions and Definitions